sergioifg94/kcp-ingress/README.md

 ## Getting Started

+To get started with the GLBC, we recommend you follow our [Getting Started tutorial]().

 Clone the repo and run:

 ```bash
 make local-setup
 ```
-> NOTE: If errors are encountered during the local-setup, refer to the [Troubleshooting Installation](https://github.com/kcp-dev/kcp-glbc/blob/main/docs/troubleshooting.md) document.
+> NOTE: If errors are encountered during the local-setup, refer to the [Troubleshooting Installation](/docs/troubleshooting.md) document.

 This script will: